 A typical Forum

 Although no two Forums are alike, they generally start with one or more short presentation(s) from leaders in the sector, or from organisations close to the issue under discussion.
 These focus on the key issues of the topic at hand in order to steer the Forum's discussion.

 Presentations are followed by facilitated small group discussions.
 These may be the most valued part of the Forum, allowing all participants to exchange ideas and information and helping with the formation of partnerships and closer working relations.
 These discussions give participants the time to pause and think more widely about the challenges faced by their clients and what might be done to change things to help improve lives.

-Finally, the Forum concludes with an "open forum”, a platform for all to express opinions, concerns, and ideas that emerged from their group discussion, as well as share relevant news and information more widely.
+Finally, the Forum concludes with an "open platform" for all to express opinions, concerns, and ideas that emerged from their group discussion, as well as share relevant news and information more widely.
 We also ask for topic ideas for future Forums and always sem to have more than we can immediately cover (a good thing).
 Generally, the Board of Trustees helps to prioritise these topic ideas, planning at least one Forum in advance, whenever possible.